 Timothy C. Birdsall, ND, FABNO, is Chief Medical Information Officer and Senior Vice President of Information Services for Cancer Treatment Centers of America (CTCA) and a graduate of Bastyr University.
 He has been with CTCA since 1998, when he joined the staff at Midwestern Regional Medical Center in Zion, IL, the flagship hospital for CTCA, where he helped pioneer an innovative, interdisciplinary, team-based approach to cancer care, the first of its kind to fully incorporate naturopathic physicians into the care of every patient.
 From 2002 to 2012, Dr. Birdsall served as Vice President of Integrative Medicine for CTCA, with programmatic responsibility for nutrition, naturopathic medicine, mind body medicine, pastoral care, oncology rehabilitation, chiropractic and acupuncture.
 He currently serves on the board of directors of the Oncology Association of Naturopathic Physicians, and is a Fellow of the American Board of Naturopathic Oncology.

-Jaclyn Chasse, ND is a medical educator at Emerson Ecologics and a practicing naturopathic physician specializing in men's and women's reproductive health and infertility.
-She also holds an adjunct faculty position at Bastyr University.
+Jaclyn Chasse, ND, is a medical educator at Emerson Ecologics and a practicing naturopathic physician specializing in men's and women's reproductive health and infertility.
+She also holds an adjunct faculty position at Bastyr University, Kenmore, Washington.
 Chasse is a graduate of Bastyr University and has an undergraduate degree in biochemistry and molecular biology.
 She has coauthored several scientific journal articles in the field of medical biophysics.
 Chasse has undergone extensive training in women’s health, pediatrics, and infertility, including an internship at the Jocelyn Centre for infertility in Sydney, Australia.
 Her clinical practice focuses on these specialties.
 Chasse has been very involved throughout her professional career in improving healthcare access and education.
 As a medical student, she cofounded the Naturopathic Medical Student Association, the only affiliate organization of the American Association of Naturopathic Physicians (AANP) representing medical students.
 She currently serves as the president of the New Hampshire Association of Naturopathic Doctors and has been an active member in the AANP since 2003.